Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 50 Amp = 4 Prong

-One important thing to note when doing this test, however, is the presence of an aftermarket adapter, which is sometimes called a ‘dogbone.’
+Note: One important thing to keep in mind when doing this test, however, is the presence of an aftermarket adapter, which is sometimes called a ‘dogbone.’

 If you bought your RV used, the previous owner could have installed an aftermarket adapter at the end of the power cord.
-Such an adapter can give you false readings, leading you to purchase a surge protector that is incompatible with your connection.
+Such an adapter can give you false readings, leading you to purchase an RV surge protector that is incompatible with your connection.

-Besides the difference in amp rating, you also have the option of getting portable or permanent surge protectors for your RV.
+Besides the difference in amp rating, you also have the option of getting portable or permanent RV surge protectors.

 Portable RV Surge Protector

-Here are some of the benefits of a portable surge protector:
+Here are some of the benefits of a portable RV surge protector:

 - Easy to use